heronet/heronet/README.md

 ---

 ### About Me
-**Official maintainer** for the **Zephyr RTOS** project (Linux Foundation), responsible for the Biometrics Subsystem and board support across ARM and RISC-V platforms. **Physics undergraduate** and **Embedded Systems Engineer** specializing in RTOS kernel development, Industrial IoT, and autonomous systems.
+**Maintainer** for the **Zephyr RTOS** project (Linux Foundation), responsible for the Biometrics Subsystem and board support across ARM, Xtensa and RISC-V platforms. **Physics undergraduate** and **Embedded Systems Engineer** specializing in RTOS kernel development, Industrial IoT, and autonomous systems.

 **Research Assistant** at SUST EEE Department, focusing on autonomous navigation, energy-efficient building automation, and real-world embedded applications for medical and industrial systems.